“Isle of Dogs” is the stuff of Wes Anderson’s nightmares.

 “Are we eating him, or is this a ‘rescue?‘” Boss (Bill Murray) wants to know.

 “Rescue” it is.
 Anderson, working from a story he cooked up with Roman Coppola, Jason Schwartzman and Japanese actor/DJ Kunichi Nomura, conjures up a grimly whimsical quest about doomed dogs.
 All of them look worn, injured and uncared for.
-And all of them devote themselves to a 12 year-old boy from a race that has forsaken them look for the one member of their canine community who still has a human who misses him.
+And all of them devote themselves to a 12 year-old boy from a race that has forsaken them.
+They help him look for the one member of their canine community who still has a human who misses him.

 As onetime showdog Nutmeg (Scarlett Johansson) reminds them, “He’s a 12 year-old boy.
 Dogs love those.”